Robinlovelace/cycle-hire-inclusive/README.md

 questions.
 Is usage of cycle hire becoming more equally distributed across other cities, or is London an exception?
 How do inequalities of uptake in cycling compare with inequalities of uptake in car use?
-And what role can active transport can play in creating transport systems that are accessible to everyone?
+And what role can active transport play in creating transport systems that are accessible to everyone?
 Regardless of the answers to these emerging questions, the paper provides a counterpoint to the notion that cycle hire schemes only benefit affluent areas and their populations, and suggests that interventions to expand access into poorer areas of major cities can work.

 <!-- ## Analysis -->